Ellior2/Ellior2.github.io/_posts/2016-11-16-FirstLabDay.md

 __5 ml of 1.5M Tris(tris(hydroxymethyl)aminomethane hydrochloride) pH8.8__

 I used a pipette to add 2.00ml of nanopure to a 10ml falcon tube.
-I weighed out 1.182g of Tris and added to the 2ml of nanopure in the falcon tubes.
+I weighed out 1.182g of Tris and added to the 2ml of nanopure in the falcon tube.
 I realized I didn't have enough liquid in the falcon tube to dissolve it so I added another 1 ml.
 I used a pH meter that we calibrated prior using pH buffers 7 and 10, and found the pH of this solution to be around 4.
 Because we need the solution to be pH 8.8, I added a drop of 5N NaOH.
 This increased the pH about 2 units so I slowly added more 5N NaoH until I reached pH of 8.8.
 I ended up using 23 drops.
 At this point I was at 4.8ml verfied using a glass buret.
 I added 200ul more of nanopure, and checked the pH.
 The final pH of the solution is 8.89.
 I kept the solution in a labeled falcon tube on the benchtop.

 __Solvent A (60% acetonitrile + 0.1% trifluoroacetic acid)__